 He quit his medical career in 2000 and started his investment company, Scion Capital.
 Although unaware of it initially, he was diagnosed with Asperger Syndrome.
 During the time that Burry was managing investments for people, he was uncomfortable talking to them.
 He communicated with his investors through letters to inform them of their investment progress.
 Burry has said that whatever group he joins, he feels like a stranger, never comfortable and all the time busy analyzing that group.
 When he became an investor, he took it very seriously, as a full-time business.

 Initially, Burry started his investment company by taking loans and by using his property.
 He derived the name of his company from the fantasy novel The Scions of Shannara, by Terry Brooks.
 In 2001, his company generated a large profit for the firm’s investors.
 Again, in 2002 and 2003 the company did very well.
 Due to his continuous success, Scion Capital had $600 million AUM at the end of 2004.

 Burry is known for being the hedge fund manager who predicted the housing boom.

+In 2005, Burry he started researching the real estate market, which led to him getting involved in the mortgage business (shorting credit instruments).
 He analyzed mortgage lending prices in 2003 and 2004 and accurately forecast that the bubble would burst by 2007.
 His study on residential real estate convinced him that subprime mortgages and the bonds based on these mortgages would start losing value when the original rates reset, which could happen within two years after commencement.

 Another facet to Burry’s life is that as a proven money manager, he’s constantly asked for tips by various investors; in response he gives good guidance, and Burry himself is an investor in Bo Shan’s companies, who is his longtime colleague.